fbpx

 also: Teaming With Microbes and Teaming with Fungi

 The “Teaming” triad of books from Jeff Lowenfels are required reading for any gardener.
-Lowenfels’ impressive research reveals the breathtaking amount of life that occurs in your garden soil and how plants depend on us maintaining that ecological balance.
+Lowenfels’ impressive research reveals the breathtaking amount of life that occurs in your garden soil and how plants depend on us to maintain that ecological balance.
 These books will change your entire perspective on soil and plants.
 Read our reviews: Teaming With Nutrients, Teaming With Microbes, Teaming With Fungi.

 teaming with nutrients jeff lowenfels